yanovsk/parvulus/README.md

 pip3 install --upgrade setuptools
 ```

----

-## 2. Making sure camera interface is enabled in the Raspberry Pi Configuration menu
+**2. Making sure camera interface is enabled in the Raspberry Pi Configuration menu**

 Click the Pi icon in the top left corner of the screen, select Preferences -> Raspberry Pi Configuration, and go to the Interfaces tab and verify Camera is set to Enabled.
 If it isn't, enable it now, and reboot the Raspberry Pi.